Competition between shared autonomous vehicles and public transit: A case study in Singapore: Agent behaviors

 \section{References}

 \appendixpage

-\section{Agent Behaviors}
+\section{Agent behaviors}

-\subsection{Passenger Behavior}
+\subsection{Passenger behavior}

 Passengers are assumed to enter the system every minute during the simulation day.
-To mimic the \textsc{av} and \textsc{pt} competition process, the simulation needs to be run for a sufficiently long time period (one year in this paper).
+To mimic the AV and PT competition process, the simulation needs to be run for a sufficiently long time period (one year in this study).

-As discussed, in this study we assume the passenger demand to be fixed (Figure \ref{fig_demand}).
-A Voronoi diagram based on the location of bus stops is used to assign aggregate travel demand to the building level.
+In this study, we assume the passenger demand to be fixed (Figure \ref{fig_demand}).
+A Voronoi diagram based on the location of bus stops was used to assign aggregate travel demand to the building level.

 Passengers' mode choice is modeled based on the result of a mixed logit model \citep{shen2019built}.
-The trip-specific variables (travel cost, waiting time, on-vehicle time, walking time, etc.) and sociodemographic variables (e.g., income) are considered.
-This demand model is estimated from an \textsc{av} preference survey in Singapore, which is well-matched with this study.
+The trip-specific variables (travel cost, waiting time, on-vehicle time, walking time) and sociodemographic variables (e.g., income) were considered.
+This demand model was estimated using the results of an AV preference survey in Singapore, which matches this study.
 Besides, the mixed logit model allows us to capture the preference heterogeneity among people.
-Each individual is assigned a set of choice coefficients drawn from the pre-determined distributions.
+Each individual was assigned a set of choice coefficients drawn from the predetermined distributions.
 The detailed model coefficients are shown in \ref{choicemodel}.

-When a passenger is generated, we will first calculate the corresponding trip-specific variables based on his/her location.
+When a passenger is generated, we first calculate the corresponding trip-specific variables based on his/her location.
 Since routing is not the focus of this study, we assume that passengers only choose the closest bus stop.
 The corresponding walking time, waiting time, and in-vehicle time are then calculated.
-Note that the waiting time for \textsc{am}o\textsc{d} is inversely proportional to the \textsc{am}o\textsc{d} supply, while the expected waiting time for \textsc{pt} is half of the headway.
-When the passenger departure time is not within a bus route's operating time, the bus mode will be set as unavailable.
+Specifically, for the AMoD waiting time, we first find the nearest available AV (see Section \ref{av_behavior} for details).
+Based on the location of the passenger and the selected vehicle, the expected waiting time for the passenger is calculated.
+When there is no AV available at passengers' departure time, we search for the next AV that will finish the trip and assign it for the waiting time calculation (the expected waiting time will be added by the remaining time for the AV to finish its trip).
+AMoD's in-vehicle time is calculated based on the distance from the passenger's location to the MRT station (i.e., destination).
+In terms of the PT waiting time, we assume passengers can access the real-time bus locations and obtain expected bus arrival times and his/her arrival time at the bus stop.
+Then the PT waiting time is calculated as the arrival time of the first bus that the passenger can catch minus his/her arrival time at the stop.
+Similarly, the PT in-vehicle time can be calculated based on the bus route and the boarding station.
+To reflect the randomness in waiting time calculation and passengers' perceptional heterogeneity, a normally distributed zero-mean random error is added to the decision-making waiting time for each passenger.
+When the passenger departure time is not within a bus route's operating time, the bus mode is set as unavailable.